Infoteam-DataScience/TransferLearning/Article.md

 As seen above the weights of those layers are freezed.
 Appending those frozen parts with dense layers makes it much easier to classifiy images, since the features are allready well generated.

 ### GitHub Repository
+If you interested how to implement __transfer learning__ with Keras and Tensorflow in Python have a look on  my [Repository]() on GitHub - there you can find a project on how to classify doog breeds.